pzrsa/parsam.io/data/articles/website.md

 I was going to use a website builder like [Webflow](https://webflow.com/), but Derek advised against that and instead sent a code snippet for a basic HTML layout.
 It was the most life changing email I had received in my life.
 It was the one email that started with me learning about technology.

-One point that stook out to me that Derek said is a philopshopy I still stand by when starting anything:
+One point that stook out to me that Derek said is a philosophy I still stand by when starting anything:

 > Don't let anyone sell you on some complex solution.
 They're saying you need a jumbo jet when really you need a bicycle.
 Do your HTML by hand like this, and then you'll know when your site has become so big that you need a little more automation to help manage changes or links to the hundreds of pages inside.
 But until then, no no no. Just do HTML by hand.